practicingruby/sandal.github.com/index.markdown

 title: The Majestic Sea Creature
 ---

-# Majestic Seacreature, by Gregory Brown
+# The Majestic Sea Creature and other short stories by Gregory Brown